-C) BNP Paribas S.A.
+B) BNP Paribas S.A.
 Receivables Purchase Agreement

-On 24 October 2017, Fincantieri and BNP Paribas-Milan entered into a Receivables Purchase Agreement intended to permit the assignment of the receivables, subject to final payment, in favour of Fincantieri deriving from cruise ship construction contract No. 6243 intended for the ship-owner Carnival Corporation worth EUR 564 million for delivery scheduled on 28 March 2018.
+On 25 July 2018, Fincantieri and BNP Paribas, - Italian Branch - Milan entered into a Receivables Purchase Agreement intended to permit the assignment of the receivables, subject to final payment, in favour of Fincantieri deriving from cruise ship construction contracts intended for the Carnival Group.

-The uncommitted agreement lasts up to 28 September 2018, which is up to six months from the forecasted delivery date, for a maximum amount of EUR 300 million.
-In the agreement, a change of control is defined as the event or circumstance where one or more persons other than the Italian Republic (or a Ministry) and/or any other company directly or indirectly controlled thereby or by its Ministries ("Qualified Italian Owner") acting in concert with one another: (A) in the case of a corporation or a partnership, they will hold: (i) the power to (a) exercise or control the exercise of more than half of the votes that could be cast at the Ordinary Shareholders' Meeting of Fincantieri or (b) appoint or remove (as a result of the exercise of dominant influence under Article 2359, paragraph 1, Nos.
-2 and 3, of the Italian Civil Code or otherwise) all or a majority of the members of the Board of Directors of Fincantieri, or (c) issue binding instructions to the Board of Directors of Fincantieri concerning guidelines with a financial and operational direction; or (ii) exercise a dominant influence under Article 2359, paragraph 1, Nos.
-2 and 3, of the Italian Civil Code on Fincantieri or on its parent company; or (B) in the case of any other person other than a corporation or a partnership, they will exercise direct or indirect power to direct management and Fincantieri's procedures through holding voting shares, by virtue of an agreement or otherwise.
+The uncommitted agreement provides for a maximum amount of EUR 150 million.

+In the agreement, a change of control is defined as the event or circumstance where one or more persons other than the Italian Republic (or a Ministry) and/or any other company directly or indirectly controlled thereby or by its Ministries ("Qualified Italian Owner") acting in concert with one another in the case of a corporation or a partnership, they will hold: (i) the power to (a) exercise or control the exercise of more than half of the votes that could be cast at the Ordinary Shareholders' Meeting of Fincantieri or (b) appoint or remove (as a result of the exercise of dominant influence under Article 2359. paragraph 1, Nos.
+2 and 3, of the Italian Civil Code) all or a majority of the members of the Board of Directors of Fincantieri, or (c) issue binding instructions to the Board of Directors of Fincantieri concerning guidelines with a financial and operational direction; or (ii) exercise a dominant influence under Article 2359, paragraph 1, Nos.
+2 and 3, of the Italian Civil Code on Fincantieri or on its parent company.

 However, cases are not considered a change of control where, as a result of reorganisation, Fincantieri becomes, directly or indirectly, jointly owned by a Qualified Italian Owner and by a similar public body of Germany, France, Norway, Spain, the Netherlands, Finland and the United Kingdom or another foreign government agency approved by the lending bank ("Qualified non-Italian Owner"), provided that the financial and operational strategic decisions are taken with the consent of the Qualified Italian Owner.
+The very broad scope of the clause is due to the fact that the agreement is a framework agreement, which does not have a pre-established expiry, and to the impossibility of anticipating political agreements that could result in companies controlled by some western states entering Fincantieri's capital.
+In these hypothetical situations, the above agreements may be put in place without the lender being able to request the mandatory prepayment of the loan.